 Knowledge Products: GWP contributed to the UN World Water Development Report 2021 on Valuing Water, providing a conceptual framework on “Enabling multi-value approaches in water governance” by co-authoring that chapter with UNDP.
 To celebrate World Water Day 2021, GWP launched a multimedia publication on Valuing Water where Water ChangeMakers shared their stories about the way they made smart decisions that reflect the multiple values of water – from the mountains of Peru to the plains of Tanzania.

-Influencing Decision Makers: GWP developed a Valuing Water survey that aims to reveal how personal and collective values can influence the way we make trade-offs and decisions, including those we make in the water sector.
+Influencing Decision Makers: GWP through the Tanzania Country Water Partnership is supporting the Ministry of Water in Tanzania establish the value of water to the national economy.
+The initiative is feeding into the multi-stakeholder forum on water resources management, which aims to build consensus around the need to invest and strengthen water governance in Tanzania.
+GWP also developed a Valuing Water survey exercise that aims to reveal how personal and collective values can influence the way we make trade-offs and decisions, including those we make in the water sector.
 This exercise demonstrates how important it is to consider the “value perspective” as part of the IWRM action planning processes.
 It is being piloted as part of SDG 6.5.1 consultations supported by GWP in collaboration with UNEP-DHI and Cap-Net, as part of efforts to make the values underlying water-related decisions more explicit, leading to better decisions impacting water.
+The Valuing Water exercise is also part of our GWP Toolbox IWRM Action Hub Learning Labs.

 Photo by Mostphotos.com/Rickard Stenberg